ja0nz/bachelorarbeit/paper.md

 </shop-checkout>
 ```

-## Concepts
+## Service Root

 The core concept of the newly created `shop-checkout` is a clean MVC pattern where the model is a worker managed by the root element.
-The role of the root element offers a bare minimum of centralized orchestration as a kind of message broker.
+The role of the root element offers a bare minimum of centralized orchestration as a **kind of message broker**.
 Messages from child nodes will just forwarded to the worker and answers passed back to the child nodes.
 Therefore, the basic microservice communication looks like this

 ```
 VIEW root			|				MODEL worker